Make a suggestion or complaint

 The NHS Complaints Procedure is a more formal way of resolving a concern.
 We want to assure people that they can make a complaint without fear of their care being affected.
 We believe it is important to understand why things go wrong so that we can prevent such things happening again.

 There are two stages to the Complaints Procedure.
 The first stage is called ‘Local Resolution’.
 This is where we work with you to resolve your complaint.
 If after this, you feel your complaint to be still unresolved you can progress to the second stage by approaching the Parliamentary and Health Service Ombudsman for an ‘Independent Review’.

-If you want to make a formal complaint, please contact the Complaints Manager, Julie Campbell.
+If you want to make a formal complaint, please contact the Complaints Manager, Angela McCallum.
 You can do this in writing, by phone or in person.
 The Independent Complaints Advocacy Service (ICAS) can help you make a complaint if you wish.

 Please try to make your complaint as soon as possible.
 There are time limits; normally twelve months after the event you are complaining about (or became aware of the matter for complaint).
 However, there are exceptions to this and we will always try to help as much as we can.

 If you are making a complaint on behalf of another person, we may need to ask that person’s consent before investigating the complaint.

 The Complaints Manager will discuss with you how you would like your complaint resolved and how long this might take.
 The person who investigates your complaint may need to talk to other staff and look at your medical records.
 They will be careful to ensure that any information about you is kept confidential.
 Your complaint will not be recorded in your medical notes.